 Despite the confusion and shadows in one area of my new life, the father I am becoming has never been more clearly defined.
 I ignored many of the important details when I was a stay-at-home dad through O’s first 18 months of life.
-Too much adult fallout was extant at the time, most of it self-created and long overdue for arrival.
+Too much adult fallout was extant at the time, much of it self-created and long overdue for overhaul.
 The next several years following our separation and divorce were no less stressful but for very different reasons.

 At no point in that painful journey did I lose sight of what was most important to me.
 My son has been the center of my world since his arrival.
 I wasn’t always the best dad, mind you, but his being born was the catalyst that sent me down this long road to recovery and rebirth in the first place.
 He provided judgement and forgiveness without saying a word.
 His very existence was both an object lesson and a very real responsibility.
 I couldn’t just wing it like everything else I did in life and expect to get a passing grade.